 Take it one step further by using these visual reports of the most clicked sections to improve usability, as these reports can provide a better understanding of visitor click patterns.
 Some advice: Make sure you get a minimum of 2,000 pageviews per page for a more accurate reading, as low volume can lead to inconclusive results.

 Before you start tweaking and testing, you need to dig even deeper and discover true visitor intent.
 Once intent has been identified, it'll be easier to satisfy that intent through an optimization process that aligns the user experience with user needs-driving real results for your DMO.
 To truly understand intent, you need to hear the voice of your customer.
 Search keywords, page views and time on site are good places to start, but surveys are one of the best ways to determine intent.
 Since the goal is to get more visitors to take action on the site, you'll want to start by learning more about friction points and distractions that are affecting those visitors and preventing them from completing your desired actions.
 Use on-site and satisfaction surveys as well as live user tests (as needed) to do just that.

 Lastly, are you using other 3rd party tools such as Arrivalist, Adara, or nSight?
 What about any destination or ROI studies with Destination Analysts?
 Make sure to thoroughly review and analyze the data and findings from these other sources to provide a more holistic view of your conversion landscape.

 Once all analysis is complete, get together with your team to discuss these findings in an internal strategy session.
 This session should lead the way for your team to create a solid conversion optimization A/B testing plan, which can then act as a roadmap for future optimization activities.

-Join us for part three of our series where we'll be tackling Testing.
+Check out part three of our series where we'll be tackling Testing.